 These files contain billing data from final action claims on behalf of Medicare beneficiaries; all adjustments have been resolved and submitted to Medicare for reimbursement by health care providers.
-CMS and its contractors produced the 5 percent data sets by selecting all final action claims for Medicare beneficiaries whose CMS Health Insurance Claims (HIC) number has the last two digits of 05, 20, 45, 70 or 95.
+CMS and its contractors produce the 5% data sets by selecting all final action claims for Medicare beneficiaries whose CMS Health Insurance Claims (HIC) number has the last two digits of 05, 20, 45, 70 or 95.
 These five two-digit pairs were randomly selected to create a sample containing five percent of the total number of Medicare beneficiaries (Merriman and Asper, 2007).
 The sample design has the effect of creating a built-in longitudinal panel dataset.
 Once in the sample, a beneficiary will remain a part of all future-year data files until death or a change to their HIC number.
-In 2015, the USRDS Coordinating Center received the data files from the Medicare Chronic Conditions Warehouse contractor, which included a cross-walk file to match the non-informational beneficiary identification variable to the identification variable historically used for the ADR.
-The files, described below, are collectively referred to in the ADR as the Medicare 5 percent files.
-The 2015 ADR includes all claims up to December 31, 2013, that were submitted and processed by June of 2014.
+Since 2015, the USRDS Coordinating Center has received the data files from the Medicare Chronic Conditions Warehouse contractor.
+The files, described below, are collectively referred to in the ADR as the Medicare 5% files.
+The 2016 ADR includes all claims for care occurring up to December 31, 2014, that were submitted and processed by June of 2015.